Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Theoretical results

 where ${\mathcal{C}} = \sigma_yK$ is a charge conjugation operator transforming the acceptor wave function from the electron representation, employed in previous sections for the determination of electronic states, to the hole representation relevant here.
-In contrast, topological protection of the helical edge states, and the resulting continuity of the carrier group velocity, make the electron representation valid both above and below the Dirac point.
+In contrast, in the case of edge states we consider electrons and, thus, the electron representation for the Fermi level both above and below the Dirac point.

-With these wave functions we consider a long-range contribution to the electron-hole exchange \cite{Bir:1974_B,Sliwa:2008_PRB}.
+With these wave functions we determine a long-range contribution to the electron-hole exchange \cite{Bir:1974_B,Sliwa:2008_PRB}.
 This interaction is nonlocal and represented, in the case under consideration, by the matrix elements,

 where $\sigma$ and $\mu = \pm$; $\alpha,\beta = x,y,z$; ${\vec{r}}_{12} = \vec{r}_1 - \vec{r}_2$.
 Furthermore, in accord with the effective mass theory, internal matrix elements containing momentum operators $p_{\alpha}$ and $p_{\beta}$ are over the elementary cell volume $\Omega$ and involve the amplitudes $u_i$, whereas the envelope functions are assumed constant within this volume.
 As seen, non-vanishing matrix elements correspond to coupling of $s$-type and $p$-type edge states with $p$-type and $s$-type acceptor states, respectively.
 Neglecting electrostatic image charges, the Coulomb energy has a standard form,